COVID-19 Guidance and Answers to Common Questions: 2019-20 School Year

 US Department of Agriculture’s Summer Meal Site Finder mapping tool.
 You can also text “Summer Meals” to 97779 or call 1-866-348-6479 to find a local site.

-Are volunteers who assist in food distribution and/or delivery to children required to have clearances under the Child Protective Services Act?
+Are volunteers who assist in food distribution and/or delivery to children required to have clearances under the Child Protective Services Act (2019-20 academic year)?

 The Child Protective Services Act requires clearances only when a volunteer has "direct volunteer contact" which is defined as "the care, supervision, guidance, or control of children and routine interaction with children."
 Volunteers who are distributing and/or delivering food are not in charge of the child's care, supervision, guidance, or control; as such, they do not require clearances.

-What is the Pandemic Electronic Benefit Transfer Program?
+What is the Pandemic Electronic Benefit Transfer Program (2019-20 academic year)?

 The federal Families First Coronavirus Response Act of 2020 provides temporary benefits, referred to as Pandemic Electronic Benefit Transfer (P-EBT), to families of school-aged children who would receive free or reduced-priced meals if school was in session.